platformsh/platformsh-docs/sites/platform/src/environments/backup.md

    {{< note theme="warning" title="Warning" >}}

-   But {{% vendor/name %}} doesn’t modify your Git repository.
-So by default, any further changes you make use the latest code in your repository.
+   {{% vendor/name %}} does not modify your Git repository.
+Any further changes you make use the latest code in your repository.

    {{< /note >}}